aerenchyma/106-ctools-grading-tools/README.md

 5. So, for example for PS9, your file structure should look like this; you can check with ``` ls ``` and/or Finder or My Computer:

+** okay I don't know why this formatting isn't working but I'll fix it when I get home.

 	SomeFolderOnYourComputer
 			PS9
 				manage_files.py